-Give and Gain Day 2016 – the global day of employee volunteering organised by Business in the Community (BITC).
-Now in its ninth year, thousands of people from hundreds of companies will take part in the volunteering day on Friday 20 May 2016.
-It is Britain’s only nationally organised day of volunteering.
+Previously the racecourse has been involved in Give and Gain Day 2017 – the global day of employee volunteering organised by Business in the Community (BITC).
+With thousands of people from hundreds of companies will take part in the volunteering day, It is Britain’s only nationally organised day of volunteering.

 Racing’s contribution to the day has been co-ordinated by Racing Together, the community engagement strategy for the sport.
-Chelmsford City Racecourse are proud to support Give and Gain Day and in 2016 teams from the racecourse volunteered with local hospice Little Havens.
+Chelmsford City Racecourse are proud to support Give and Gain Day and a team from the racecourse has volunteered on several occasions since the opening.

 Fraser Garrity, Racecourse Manager at Chelmsford City, said:

-For further information on our charitable activities or to request an application to be considered for funding, please contact the racecourse.
+For further information on our charitable activities or to request an application to be considered for support, please contact the racecourse.

 Chelmsford City Racecourse welcomes children to the races, especially at dedicated family racedays, and supports a number of local schools with their fundraising activities throughout the year with donations of complimentary tickets as raffle and auction prizes throughout the year.

 The British Horseracing Education and Standards Trust (BHEST) is a charity which supports young people’s learning and development with the aim of encouraging an interest in horseracing both as a leisure activity and as a future career path.